PatrickCashman/text-editor-in-python/README.md

 # text-editor-in-python

-This is a simple text editor application created using the Tkinter library in Python.
+This is a text editor application created using the Tkinter library in Python.
 The application allows users to open and save text files, providing basic text editing functionalities.

 Features
 Open a Text File: Users can open a text file and load its content into the text editor.